forax/java-guide/guide/chapter04-controlflow.md

 ### On loops
-Most of the loops can also be abstracted using higher order constructs if you don't understand that code know, don't panic, we will come back to that later
+Most of the loops can also be abstracted using higher order constructs if you don't understand that code now, don't panic, we will come back to that later

 using `IntStream.range()`